Nordic ACC Championship 2010

 Day 6, Race 2 (M): Course 8.

 · For penalties assigned by VSK: One-Turn Penalty

 · For breaches of rules where VSK did not assign any penalty: One-Turn Penalty

 · For breaches of rules leading to any kind of penalty assigned by VSK to an innocent boat, of which cannot be cancelled: Two-Turns Penalty

 8.2 Penalties assigned by VSK which a participant considers incorrect, do not have to be taken.
 Such penalties should be requested to be cancelled.
-Absolutely all penalties that are requested to be cancelled, should be cancelled (approved).
+Penalties that are requested to be cancelled, must be cancelled (approved).
 Even for pens the receiver of the request believes are correct.
 If a participant refuses to cancel a penalty after a request, she may be considered breaking rule 2.
 If a correct penalty is cancelled, actions should be taken as described in SI article A.3.
 See also SI article A2.1.3.

 9 TIME LIMIT